Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Learning Outcomes

-- An historical understanding of how and why a social, legal and religious system of persecution emerged and expanded in late medieval and early modern Europe
+- Gain an historical understanding of how and why a social, legal and religious system of persecution emerged and expanded in late medieval and early modern Europe

-- They will also learn how to engage critically with secondary literature and assess diverse historical interpretations from interdisciplinary perspectives
+- Learn how to engage critically with secondary literature and assess diverse historical interpretations from interdisciplinary perspectives